Unit 5.3 : Study of Users and their Needs, User Education and Public Library Standards.

 The American Library Association (ALA) first attempted to create public library standards in 1933 and later revised them multiple times to adapt to changing times.
 The United States has been a leader in updating public library standards.
 Similar developments occurred in Britain, where the Library Association, London has published various means, such as the Model Statement of Standards in Public Library Services (1995), Basic Stock for the Public Reference Library (1998), and Guidelines for Reference and Information Services in Public Libraries (1999).
 Britain also aimed to revise public library standards annually.

-Library standards have been adopted in various countries worldwide.
-International organisations like UNESCO and IFLA have played significant roles in formulating public library guidelines and standards, showcasing these standards' global impact and importance in the library domain.
 The progression of international library standards demonstrates a move from prescriptive quantitative measures to more flexible guidelines based on diverse global experiences.
 While specific rules and quantitative recommendations are no longer prevalent, historical standards remain significant as fundamental reference points in the field of library sciences.

 ***END***